 Added pressure

-When ice expands, it covers more surface area than beforehand (i.e. when it is not frozen).
+When ice expands, it covers more surface area than before (i.e., when it is not frozen).
 This creates extra pressure, especially when the ice grows thicker.
-This added pressure can unknowingly damage parts of your pool which can leave you feeling deflated when the summertime rolls around.
+This added pressure can unknowingly damage parts of your pool, leaving you feeling deflated when summer rolls around.

 Damage to pool cover

-Pool covers are there to protect the water from dirt, debris, wild animals and volatile weather conditions.
+Pool covers protect the water from dirt, debris, wild animals and volatile weather conditions.
 However, they can sometimes do more harm than good.

 If the rainfall is particularly heavy, there is a chance that the water caught by the cover could freeze over.
-As it begins to melt, sharp icicles may pierce holes in the cover which allows debris to enter the water.
-This can upset the water chemistry in which case you will need to add chemicals to balance the water once again.
+As it begins to melt, sharp icicles may pierce holes in the cover, allowing debris to enter the water.
+This can upset the water chemistry, in which case you will need to add chemicals to balance the water once again.

 Pool leaks

-You may not notice small leaks during the warmer months of the year, but they can cause havoc during the colder seasons.
+You may not notice small leaks during the year’s warmer months, but they can cause havoc during the colder seasons.

-Leaks can cause the water to tilt slightly which can leave the walls of the pool exposed to the elements.
+Leaks can cause the water to tilt slightly, leaving the pool walls exposed to the elements.
 With nothing to push back against them, the walls can sometimes cave inwards.
-Small leaks can drip onto tiles or other parts of the pool structure which may affect the finish.
+Small leaks can also drip onto tiles or other parts of the pool structure, which may affect the finish.

 Should you completely drain your pool?

 When the outside temperature begins to drop significantly, there will be nothing to support the inside of the pool.
-Thus, the walls of the pool may cave in, leading to devastating and costly consequences.
+Thus, the pool walls may cave in, leading to devastating and costly consequences.

 Are air pool pillows essential?

 What can be kinder than putting your pool to bed for the winter than with a nice comfortable pillow?
-Well obviously that is not the function of an air pillow.
+Well, that is not the function of an air pillow.

-An air pillow (pool pillow) will raise the center of the cover so that rainwater and even snow will run off rather than collecting in the middle and stretching the cover.
+An air pillow (pool pillow) raises the center of the cover so that rainwater and even snow run off rather than collecting in the middle and stretching it.

-You do not have to purchase an air pillow, but we would advise investing in one if you live in a climate where snow is generally always on the cards during the colder months.
+You do not have to purchase an air pillow, but we recommend investing in one if you live in a climate where snow is generally always possible during the colder months.

 Air pillows are also great for keeping the top layer of the pool ice-free.
 That’s not all, air pillows only need to cover 10% of the pool surface to work effectively.
 This also protects the pool walls and the skimmer from ice expansion.
 What’s not to like?